 Webmail is an e-mail management application integrated to your hosting Web servers, enabling you to access your e-mail remotely, using the Web browser of any computer linked to the Internet.
 All clients hosted on our servers have access to this service for free.

 To access Webmail, enter the following address: http://webmail.yourdomain.com (replace "yourdomain.com" by your own domain name - DO NOT ENTER www in front of the address).
 Enter your email username and password, select your language of choice and go!
 The interface is easy to manage and online help is there to guide you.

 Webmail is a temporary solution to manage your email.
 Even if the email remains on the server, equipment failure (however improbable but possible) could likely make you loose all your e-mails (daily backups do not cover e-mails).
 Furthermore, your server space being limited to the hosting plan you have selected, if you go over quota, all read email will be automatically deleted.

-Check your e-mail application's trash bin and spam filter to ensure that the message is not caught in there.
-You might also want to check that your computer's spam filter or antivirus has not blocked the message.
+Check your e-mail application's trash bin and spam folder to ensure that the message was not sent there.

 If you benefit from our email spam filtering service: